jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 ## Guiding principles <a name="principles" class="anchor"></a>

-I think it is useful to underpin the aims, implementation and operation of an ASIC design infrastructure are a set of guiding principles for the project team to employ when design decisions need to be made.
+I think it is useful to underpin the aims, implementation and operation of a chip-design infrastructure are a set of guiding principles for the project team to employ when design decisions need to be made.
 These principles are formed from my own experience and through conversations with others.
 I am sure that alternative foundations can be constructed and argued for.